callamwilliams/github-search/README.md

 - Update the components with the normalised data
 - Write unit and integration tests
 - Write E2E tests
 - The `getRepos()` action probably has too many arguments(4) which probably means that the repos saga is doing too much.
-It'd be nice to abstract this down a little.
+It'd be nice to abstract this out and make it more granular.
 - Set some non-wildcard routes on the server
 - Add some animation/polish
 - Run some optimisation tasks

 ## Explain how I’d make it deployable

+For the frontend app, I would create an S3 bucket, run the `build` task and deploy the static files the get put in the public folder.

+I'd refactor the Node server to make sure it wasn't sharing dependencies with the frontend and that we have updated .env paths for a production environment.
+Then I'd use [Elastic Beanstalk with NGINX](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/nodejs-platform-proxy.html) on AWS for the node server.

+I'd then set up a domain name, and SSL certificates.

 ## Node